Kirkcaldy Corporation Tramways

 Kirkcaldy Corporation Tramways Great War lady inspector Miss Brown

-Another blow-up of the staff photo above showing the lady inspector, almost certainly a Miss Brown.
+Another blow-up of the staff photo above showing the lady inspector, almost certainly Miss Brown.
 The style of coat is identical to that worn by the conductresses, as is the baggy cap, though this clearly carries an embroidered 'Inspector' badge.

 Kirkcaldy Corporation Tramways conductress